Avengers (Marvel Cinematic Universe): Reversing the Blip

 The Avengers, led by Chris Evans as Captain America, assembling in the battle at the Avengers Compound.
 The battle sequence was praised by /Film as an improvement from Avengers: Infinity War, while scenes from the sequence were positively received by cinematic audiences.

 Three weeks later, the Avengers reunite after Stark and Nebula are rescued by Danvers.
 The Avengers find Thanos' location, where Rogers, Romanoff, Banner, Thor, Danvers, Rhodes, Rocket, and Nebula ambush him.
 Thanos reveals he destroyed the Stones, prompting Thor to decapitate him.

 By 2023, Romanoff becomes the leader of the Avengers, officially recruiting Danvers, Rocket, and Nebula to the team.
 The Avengers collaborate with Okoye to mitigate the Blip's damage.
 Rogers becomes a grief counselor, Stark lives with his wife Pepper Potts and daughter Morgan, Thor becomes an overweight alcoholic afflicted with depression, while Banner integrates his intelligence within the Hulk's body.
 Lang escapes the Quantum Realm and visits Rogers and Romanoff at the Compound, proposing to use the Quantum Realm for time travel to undo the Blip.
 They visit Stark and Banner to discuss it, but Stark rejects it while Banner's tests with Pym's Quantum Tunnel fail.
-Stark eventually helps them, providing Pym Particles for time traveling.
+Stark eventually helps them, with the group using Pym Particles for time traveling.
 Banner and Rocket travel to New Asgard, Norway, to recruit Thor, while Romanoff recruits Barton in Tokyo.
 They all reconvene and form a plan to conduct a time-traveling operation to retrieve each Stone from the best years and locations.